-- Identification of receivables with deferred maturity, receivables classified as non-distressed with deferred maturity are included in Stage 2 and receivables classified as distressed with deferred maturity are included in Stage 3, - For retail receivables default on another loan of a customer, such receivables are classified to Stage 2. - For non-retail receivables negative information from loan receivable monitoring, ie: Risk status of a customer, where customers with risk status 1, WL1 are classified to Stage 1, customers with risk status 2, WL2 are classified to Stage 2 and customers with risk status 3, WL3 are classified to Stage 3. - Expert judgement.
+- Identification of receivables with deferred maturity, receivables classified as non-distressed with deferred maturity are included in Stage 2 and receivables classified as distressed with deferred maturity are included in Stage 3, - For retail receivables default on another loan of a customer, such receivables are classified to Stage 2, - For non-retail receivables, in addition to objective criteria for determining the risk profile of a receivable, the Bank also uses a portfolio monitoring system.
+The Bank monitors its portfolio based on a system of risk check indicators, the "early warning system", as well as based on an individual assessment.